arvinemadi/Selected-Leetcodes/README.md

 Classic problem.
 Solved in two approaches:
 1- Dynamic Programming (DP) bottom up.
 O(n2)
 2- Greedy + Binary Search: Try to create the sub array in a greedy way.
 But sinc sub is by definition sorted can use Binary Search to find the biggest element at each step.
 O(nlogn)

+## Leetcode 354 - Russian Doll Envelopes - Hard
+Based on previous problem, Longest Increasing Sequence.
+Need to sort first, ascending for width and descending for length.
+Descending for length is done to avoid the situation of same width envelopes fitting the next coming envelope if the width is the same.

+## Leetcode 329 - Longest Increasing Path in a Matrix - Hard
+Although it seems similar but it is a much easier problem compared the previous two problems, 300 and 354.
+This can be solved by normal dynamic programming.